 In the short term, it can irritate the lungs, making it difficult to breathe.
 Over time injure the lungs, causing or aggravating serious respiratory diseases, including asthma, emphysema, or bronchitis, lung cancer, as well as heart conditions such as congestive heart failure and coronary artery disease.
 Premature delivery and birth defects have also been attributed to high levels of atmospheric pollution.

 These effects are most pronounced in children, the elderly, those with compromised respiratory function, and anyone who works outdoors.

 In rarer cases, severe air-pollution events caused by inversions have resulted in immediate death.
 The Great Smog of 1952, also known as The Big Smoke, descended on London, England in December of that year.
 Blamed for as many as 12,000 premature deaths, and 100,000 cases of acute respiratory distress, the four-day inversion was caused by period of cold weather combined with an anticyclone that formed around the area, trapping air inside.

 Airborne pollutants from burning coal, which fueled and heated much of the city at the time, caused a thick layer of smog to form over the city in what has since come to be known as the worst air-pollution event in the history of the United Kingdom.

 The inversion event was directly responsible for the creation of Britain’s Clean Air Act of 1956.

-So if you’re having a bad “air day” due to inversion, be sure to heed air quality warnings and alerts.
+So if you’re having a bad “air day” due to winter inversion, be sure to heed air quality warnings and alerts.